szymonlopaciuk/szymonlopaciuk.github.io/_posts/2021-03-26-apple-adb-protocol.md

 3. The command is transmitted, 8 bits structured as follows: 4 bits of the device address, 2-bit command code, and 2-bit register code.
 4. Stop bit of `0` is sent.
 During the low part of the stop bit signal any device can pull the bus low for a total of 300 μs to assert a service request (`Srq`).
 This is to indicate that a device is in need of service.
 5. After the stop bit, the bus is kept high for 140--260 μs, the so-called 'Stop-bit-to-start-bit' time, also known as `Tlt`.
 6. The queried device responds (although if no new data is available, it does not have to, depending on the register) by sending a start bit of `1`, 16 bits of the register data, followed by the stop bit of `0`.
+Alternatively, in case of a `Listen` command, the host sends its data packet in the same way, with start and stop bits.

 If a device asserts an `Srq`, the host will poll the register `0` of all the devices on the bus in sequence until it finds the asserting device: that happens when no `Srq` is asserted during the transaction.
 This device then becomes a new active device, and will be polled continuously until another device asserts an `Srq` again.
 For more details on the `Srq`, [this post](https://www.bigmessowires.com/2016/03/30/understanding-the-adb-service-request-signal/) is very helpful, and provides examples of actual transactions captured using a logic analyser!